Green's function in general relativity: Harmonic analysis

-This section assumes the Euclidean metric.
-Owing to \textbf{Remark \ref{finiteD}}, we can construct the orthonormal base vectors of $\bm {H}^p_1$ as $(\hhh^1,\cdots,\hhh^m)$.
-A vector rank $m$ is provided by the $p$'th cohomology.
-We introduce harmonic-projection operator $H$ using orthonormal basis $\hhh^i$ such as
+This section introduces a Green's operator in the \textbf{Euclidean} metric space.
+Owing to \textbf{Remark \ref{finiteD}}, space $\bm {H}^p_\textsc{e}$ can be spanned by a finite number of orthonormal base vectors $(\hhh^1,\cdots,\hhh^m)$.
+A vector rank $m$ is provided by the $p$'th cohomology of $\bar{\bm {H}}^p_\textsc{e}$.
+We introduce \textit{harmonic projection operator} $H$ using orthonormal basis $\hhh^i$ such as